 At MCPS we are committed to providing a school environment that promotes and protects children's health, well-being, and ability to learn.
 Our School Wellness Policy supports healthy eating and physical activity.
 Here is a recommended snack list.
-Many classrooms are opting to celebrate birthdays and holiday parties with social activities and events rather than food.
-Please check in with your child's classroom teacher as to how birthdays will be celebrated.
+Chief Charlo celebrates birthdays with social activities and events rather than food.
+Please check with your child's teacher as to how birthdays will be celebrated with alternatives to food.